dlmille8/Braid-Angle-Measurement-Using-Fourier-Polar-Transform-Algorithm/README.md

 That file should be in the form of the following example:

 Pressure (psi)

 0

 5

 10

 15

 20

-There must be the same number of numerical entries as images.
-So five images in this case.The first line, containing the data label, will be the x axis label on the plot.
+There must be the same number of numerical entries as images, each entry on its own line.
+So in this case, 6 lines: 1 header with the data label, then five lines of numbers.
+The first line, containing the data label, will be the x axis label on the plot.

 There is also an option to show an animation of what is happening during the search vector sweep / scan and what the fan shaped vector looks like.
 This slows down the program, but is cool and fun.